ZhihaoGuoProfile/Zhihao-Guo.github.io/index.md

 My educational foundation was built during my Bachelor's degree in Mineral Processing Engineering at [Wuhan Institute of Technology](http://www.wit.edu.cn/index.htm).
 The curriculum included essential subjects like Organic Chemistry, Analytical Chemistry, Physical Chemistry, Principle and Application of Flotation Reagents, and Mineralogy and Petrology.
 These studies have equipped me with a comprehensive knowledge base to address mineral processing challenges effectively.

-My academic journey has fueled my passion for making a positive impact in the field of mineral processing and environmental resource management.
-I am excited to continue exploring this field, conducting meaningful research, and applying my knowledge to real-world problems.
-I am confident that my dedication and educational background will enable me to contribute effectively to the academic and industrial spheres in my chosen field.
+My primary focus lies in the research of designing, synthesizing, and applying flotation reagents, and I have accumulated substantial experience in chemical synthesis and material analysis.
+I am proficient in utilizing various material characterization techniques, including SEM, XPS, AFM, XRD, TEM, and NMR, in addition to mastering first-principles computational methods.
+These skills will play a crucial role in my future research endeavors.

 Should you have any questions or opportunities for collaboration, please do not hesitate to contact me at [zhihao.guo@csu.edu.cn](mailto:zhihao.guo@csu.edu.cn)